-It is no secret that epic adventures require epic gear.
-Native to Washington State are two great organizations, one is Filson, the clothing manufacturer that we all know and love, and the second is a nonprofit called Backcountry Discovery Routes.
-Filson paired with The Washington Backcountry Discovery Route (BDR) on an article that combines adventure with practicality.
-BDR outlines one of their favorite trips, a route that follows the massive volcanic mountain range of The Cascades.
+Native to Washington State are two great organizations, one is Filson, the clothing manufacturer that we all know and love, and the second is a nonprofit called Backcountry Discovery Routes (BDR).
+Filson paired with the Backcountry Discovery Routes (BDR) nonprofit and Meta on a short film, Filson x Meta: Extraordinarily Present, that combines adventure with practicality.
+The Washington BDR is one of their favorite trips, a route that follows the massive volcanic mountain range of The Cascades.
 Along the flanks of this range are natural forests that offer incredible networks of backcountry routes for motorcyclists in the continental United States.
-Filson recently released its first line of motorcycle gear.
-Pairing a great adventure with great gear is important and Filson is attempting to do just that.

 Backcountry Discovery Route Nonprofit